OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 | DTD Retrieval             | Safe       | Safe       | Safe       | Safe       | Safe       |
 | Decompression Bomb        | Safe       | Safe       | Safe       | Safe       | Vulnerable |

-In order to protect your application from the applicable attacks, [2 packages](https://docs.python.org/3/library/xml.html#the-defusedxml-and-defusedexpat-packages) exist in order to help you sanitize your input and protect your application against DDoS and remote attacks.
+To protect your application from the applicable attacks, [two packages](https://docs.python.org/3/library/xml.html#the-defusedxml-and-defusedexpat-packages) exist to help you sanitize your input and protect your application against DDoS and remote attacks.

 # References